joergsesterhenn/Factoids/README.md

 ## Statement

-What the industry needs is an open-source high-performance Facts Record Jounal with client interfaces that are not language specific.
+What the industry needs is an open-source high-performance Facts Record Journal with client interfaces that are not language specific.
 Yes, it would support hashtag#EventSourcing, and you could call it an hashtag#EventStore, but that's too limiting.

 See document [confluence](./confluence.md)